pedroAkiraDanno/auto5/terraform/oci/README.md

 # Postgresql terraform

-repo to postgresql with terraform
+Repo to postgresql with terraform

+---